Home

 And you don’t have to buy fair trade coffee in little plastic cups either.

-It’s just as easy, and a great deal less expensive, to buy whole beans, grind them and then brew a single serving either with a French press or with a manual drip coffee cone.
+It’s just as easy, and a great deal less expensive, to buy whole beans, grind them and then brew a single serving either with a French press or a pour-over cone or some other hands-on brewing method.

 In other words, you can do good by buying free trade coffee, without paying through the nose, or contributing mounds of plastic and foil cups to your local landfill by opting for K-Cups.